Gregorian Rock combines ancient with modern to create a serene, yet pummeling sound.

 My first name is actually Roland.
 My parents had the foresight to name me after the well known music equipment company in the hopes of securing an endorsement deal one day.
 Okay, that's not completely true, except my first name really is Roland and I really would like to get an endorsement deal.
 I was actually named after a French knight you can read about in the 12th century epic poem, "The Song of Roland".

-Growing up, piano lessons were forced upon me for about eight years.
+Growing up, piano lessons were forced upon me for many years.
 I hated it.
 It wasn't until I stopped taking lessons that I discovered that playing piano was enjoyable.

 Along the way, I discovered the Switched-On Bach records.
 Then a friend gave me the triple live albums "Welcome Back My Friends" (by ELP) and "Yessongs" (by Yes).
 There are lots of other musical influences, but those three run the deepest.
 As a result I bought my first keyboard, a Minimoog.
 After I played my first paying gig in a band (a country band!)
 I had a new career goal.